Optimal Cox Regression Subsampling Procedure with Rare Events: Introduction

 \section{Introduction}

-The Cox proportional hazards model \citep{cox1972regression} is one of the most popular methods in use in the context of time-to-event data.
-In order to estimate the model parameters, the second-order Newton-Raphson (NR) algorithm is typically utilized, and indeed this is the default optimizer in the widely used {\tt coxph} function in the R \citep{R} Survival package \citep{survival-package}, as well as in Python's Lifelines package \citep{cameron_davidson_pilon_2020_3969500}.
+Survival analysis is an important, well-studied branch of statistics aimed at the analysis of time-to-event data, which frequently arise from a wide range of fields, such as medicine, sociology, engineering and economics, to name a few.
+Since its introduction, the Cox proportional-hazards model \citep{cox1972regression} has consistently maintained its status as one of the most popular methods in use for time-to-event data.
+In order to estimate the model parameters, the second-order Newton-Raphson (NR) algorithm is typically employed, and indeed this is the default optimizer in the widely used {\tt coxph} function in the R \citep{R} Survival package \citep{survival-package}, as well as in Python's Lifelines package \citep{Davidson-Pilon2019}.
 In modern applications, massive sized datasets with survival data become increasingly prevalent, with the number of observations go far beyond $10^6$ \citep{mittal2014high}.
-The healthcare industry has been traditionally one of the principal generators of survival data, and the amount of data accumulated in that industry has been growing very rapidly in recent years \citep{raghupathi2014big}.
+The healthcare industry has been traditionally one of the principal generators of survival data, and the amount of data accumulated in that industry has been growing very rapidly in recent years \citep{raghupathi2014big,wang2021fast}.
 Massive datasets might pose a computational barrier to the analysis, due to the large number of observations and covariates.
-Many a time it is the case that the event of interest constitutes only a very small portion of the overall dataset, so that these failure times are referred to as ``rare events".
-For instance, in the UK-Biobank (UKB) and in the China Kadoorie Biobank, there are about 2800 and 3000 incident cases of colorectal cancer, out of some 500,000 and 509,500 observations, respectively, yielding a failure rate of only about 0.6\% \citep{UKBnum,pang2018adiposity}.
+Despite the large number of observations, many times the event of interest constitutes only a very small portion of the overall dataset, so that these failure times are referred to as ``rare events''.
+In the UK-Biobank (UKB) and in the China Kadoorie Biobank, there are about 2800 and 3000 incident cases of colorectal cancer (CRC), out of some 500,000 and 509,500 observations, respectively, yielding a failure rate of only about 0.6\% \citep{UKBnum,pang2018adiposity}.